Suspect accused of sex trafficking caught after trying to flee from Henderson Police

 HENDERSON (KTNV) — A suspect accused of sex trafficking is caught after trying to flee from Henderson Police on Monday near Henderson Hospital.

-A victim claimed that she was a victim of sex trafficking, and when police caught up with the suspect, he started to flee on foot.
+A victim claimed that she was a victim of sex trafficking, and when police caught up with the Alvarez, he started to flee on foot.

 Henderson police chief Reggie Rader provides more details on suspect accused of sex trafficking